Azure/azure-powershell/src/StreamAnalytics/docs/Test-AzStreamAnalyticsInput.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[TransformationName <String>]`: The name of the transformation.

+PROPERTY <IInputProperties>: The properties that are associated with an input.
+Required on PUT (CreateOrReplace) requests.
+  - `Type <String>`: Indicates whether the input is a source of reference data or stream data.
+Required on PUT (CreateOrReplace) requests.
+  - `[Compression <ICompression>]`: Describes how input data is compressed
+    - `Type <String>`:
+  - `[PartitionKey <String>]`: partitionKey Describes a key in the input data which is used for partitioning the input data
+  - `[Serialization <ISerialization>]`: Describes how data from an input is serialized or how data is serialized when written to an output.
+Required on PUT (CreateOrReplace) requests.
+    - `Type <EventSerializationType>`: Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

 ## RELATED LINKS